Taman Inquiry

 The Taman Inquiry into the Investigation and Prosecution of Derek Harvey-Zenk was the 2008 Manitoba provincial government inquiry into the death of Crystal Taman.

-Taman was killed in 2005 by Derek Harvey-Zenk, an off-duty Winnipeg police officer who was allegedly driving drunk when his truck rear-ended Taman, who was stopped at a red light.
+Taman was killed in 2005 by Derek Harvey-Zenk, an off-duty Winnipeg police officer who was driving drunk when his truck rear-ended Taman, who was stopped at a red light.
 The inquiry heard testimony between June 2 and August 14, 2008.

 Incident and investigation

 On February 25, 2005, near East St. Paul and Winnipeg, a truck driven by 31-year-old Derek Harvey-Zenk, a Constable with the Winnipeg Police Service, rear-ended and killed Crystal Taman, a 40-year-old mother of three, while she was stopped at a red light.
 The crash also injured a second woman, the wife of a Winnipeg police inspector.

 The accident was initially investigated by East St. Paul police, led by Police Chief Harry Bakema.
 It would later be revealed that Harvey-Zenk and Bakema had previously worked together at the Winnipeg Police Service.

 Paramedics attending the scene reported that they smelled alcohol on Harvey-Zenk's breath.